mopidy/mopidy-pandora/README.rst

 v0.1.8 (UNRELEASED)
 ----------------------------------------

-- Add support for playing advertisements.
-This should prevent free Pandora accounts from locking up.
+- Add support for handling advertisements which was introduced in version 1.6 of the pydora API.

 v0.1.7 (Oct 31, 2015)
 ----------------------------------------